RajawatBanna/useful-docker-compose/README.md

 ### Reverse Proxies
 - [Traefik](traefik) - Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It supports several backends (Docker, Swarm, Mesos/Marathon, …) to manage its configuration automatically and dynamically.
-- [Nginx Proxy Manager](nginx-proxy-manager) - Nginx Proxy Manager is an easy way to accomplish reverse proxying hosts with SSL termination.
+- ✨[Nginx Proxy Manager](nginx-proxy-manager) - Nginx Proxy Manager is an easy way to accomplish reverse proxying hosts with SSL termination.
 - [Caddy](caddy) - The Caddy web server is an extensible, cross-platform, open-source web server written in Go.
 Caddy obtains and renews TLS certificates for your sites automatically.
 - ~~[oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy)~~ - A reverse proxy that provides authentication with Google, Azure, OpenID Connect and many more identity providers.